pureblazor/docs/roadmap.md

 - **Description**: Use roles and claims to create security boundaries and authotization policies such as administrative access, guest/client login, etc.

 ## What We're Thinking of in the Future = Date TBD

+### Markdown Static Sites
+- **Description**: Create a full single-page static site with Markdown.
+Deprioritizing this milestone for now, because we aim to build PB in a way that abstracts all of Azure's infrastructure from the user and creates a container app for them.

 ### Analytics
 - **Description**: Support bespoke analytics for Blazor instead of solutions like GA/Amplitude.